TodePond/TodePondDotCom/wikiblogarden/learn/how/readme.md

 <br>

-The worst way to learn something is by:
+The worst way to learn is by:

 ## 1. Reading